The Wicker Man

 Millennium would also become Nicolas Cage’s best employer for years, as they handed him many starring vehicles, all of which were flops.
 Their working relationship began with The Wicker Man, then Bad Lieutenant: Port of Call New Orleans (2009), Drive Angry (2011), Trespass (2011) and Stolen (2012).

-The Wicker Man would sport a $40 million budget, with funding from Millennium, Equity Pictures and Emmett/Furla.
+The budget for The Wicker Man was $40 million, with funding from Millennium, Equity Pictures and Emmett/Furla.
 Offsetting the financiers exposure to the budget was selling off global distribution to dozens of distributors.
 Alcon Entertainment acquired US rights and released the picture through their distribution arrangement with Warner Bros.
 Alcon would pay for all P&A expenses and WB would receive a distribution fee.
 The Wicker Man was dated for the usually sleepy Labor Day frame and bowed against Crank and Crossover.
 Tracking was pointing to a mid to high teens opening over its 4-day holiday run.

 The Wicker Man was not screened for critics and grossed a soft $9,610,204 ($11,740,235 4-day cume) — placing #3 for the weekend led by holdover Invincible.
 The Wicker Man became one of a handful of movies to receive a rare F cinemascore from audiences.
 The film sank 57.7% in its second frame to $4,062,271 and declined 47.3% to $2,141,978 in its third session.
 The domestic run closed with $23,649,127.
 Alcon would see back about $12.9 million after theaters take their percentage of the gross, which would fall far short of their P&A spend and unreported acquisition costs.